Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 Now, if you were using a GUI-based text editor, you'd have to take your hands off the keyboard and use your mouse to change the terminal window, then type in your compile command.
 If you were using a terminal text editor, you're running it *in the terminal*.
 As soon as you close the application, you return to the command prompt in the same directory as the file, wherein you can issue whatever commands you like.
-Personally, I vastly prefer terminal editors—I find it much easier to just to everything inside the terminal, keeping my hands on the keyboard.
+Personally, I vastly prefer terminal editors&mdash;I find it much easier to just to everything inside the terminal, keeping my hands on the keyboard.
 Even if you decide you'd rather use a GUI-based text editor, I'd also install a terminal editor&mdash;redundancy can't hurt and there may be times where you [prefer a terminal editor anyway](#git-terminal-editor).

 The second is whether the text editor behaves intuitively.